polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 ![Screenshot of Hyper IDE's integrated Hyperlambda F1-based help component](/assets/images/hyperlambda-ai-help.jpeg)

+## Editing web pages and static files

+Hyper IDE isn't only for Hyperlambda.
+Anything you place under the `/etc/www/` folder is served directly from the root of your cloudlet's domain by the backend, which turns Magic into a web server too.
+A file saved as `/etc/www/index.html` is served from your site's root, `/etc/www/css/main.css` from `/css/main.css`, and so on.
+This means you can host a landing page, a complete static website, or the HTML, CSS and JavaScript assets for a single-page application straight from your cloudlet, right next to the APIs that power it.
+Notice, hidden files and folders - those starting with a dot - are _not_ served, with the exception of `.well-known`, which the backend deliberately exposes so discovery documents remain publicly reachable.

+You edit these files the same way you edit any other file in Hyper IDE.
+Create or open an HTML, CSS, JavaScript, Markdown, or image file underneath `/etc/www/`, and edit it either the good old fashioned way by typing, or with the AI constructs described above - the _"Where the Machine Creates the Code"_ bar and the _"Generate"_ button work for HTML, CSS and JavaScript too.
+Since these are not Hyperlambda, they're generated through OpenAI, so they require an OpenAI API key in your configuration.

+When you're editing a file that lives under `/etc/www/`, Hyper IDE gives you a _"Preview"_ action on the file, that opens the served page in a new browser tab, allowing you to see your changes exactly as a visitor to your site would.

 ## Modules

 Magic is modularized, allowing you to easily move modules from one machine to another.
 This is the purpose of your _"/modules/"_ folder, as in each folder inside this folder is considered a module in Magic.